Switch to ADA Accessible Theme

 Facebook Twitter LinkedIn

-What should I do if I am asked to take a field sobriety test in Florida?
+What happens if I refuse a breath test in Florida?

 By Matt Olszewski |